Open Accessibility Menu

 • Relieve or reduce the burden of government or other nonprofit community efforts.

-Community Benefit is an integral part of Mary Washington Healthcare’s mission and is the basis for its tax-exempt status.
-Through community programs, services, and partnerships, Mary Washington Healthcare is effectively addressing the health needs of its communities, including the most vulnerable among us.
+Community Benefit is an integral part of Mary Washington Healthcare's mission and is the basis for its tax-exempt status.
+Mary Washington Healthcare effectively meets the health needs of its communities, including those who are most vulnerable, through various programs, services, and partnerships with the community.

 Mary Washington Hospital opened as an eight-room hospital 120 years ago.
 Since then, Mary Washington Healthcare has grown with the region to become a 571-bed, two-hospital tertiary health system.
-Mary Washington Healthcare provides an unmatched scope of advanced clinical services not replicated in the region, including open-heart surgery, neurosurgery, complex thoracic surgery, Stereotactic Radiosurgery, state-of-the-art imaging, a da Vinci surgical robot, and an electrophysiology lab.
-Mary Washington Hospital is designated as a Level II Trauma Center along with a Level III designated Neonatal Intensive Care Unit.
-With two hospitals, three Emergency Departments, and many outpatient facilities, Mary Washington Healthcare provides access to the full continuum of care which provides a great level of benefit to our community.
+Mary Washington Healthcare offers advanced medical services that are not found elsewhere in the area, including open-heart surgery, neurosurgery, complex thoracic surgery, Stereotactic Radiosurgery, state-of-the-art imaging, a da Vinci surgical robot, and an electrophysiology lab.
+Mary Washington Hospital is designated as a Level II Trauma Center along with the region's most experienced Level III designated Neonatal Intensive Care Unit.
+With two hospitals, three Emergency Departments, and many outpatient facilities, Mary Washington Healthcare provides a wide range of medical care to our community.

-Examples of Mary Washington Healthcare’s commitment to Community Benefit include health screenings for early diagnosis and referral, preventive health education, patient and family counseling, direct and indirect support to safety-net providers, and a commitment to foster volunteer opportunities for Mary Washington Healthcare’s associates and employed and affiliated physicians with nonprofit community groups.
+Examples of Mary Washington Healthcare’s commitment to Community Benefit include health screenings for early diagnosis and referral, preventive health education, patient and family counseling, direct and indirect support to safety-net providers.
+Moreover, Mary Washington Healthcare encourages its staff and affiliated doctors to volunteer with nonprofit community organizations.

 Since 1993, the Community Benefit Funds of the Mary Washington Hospital and Stafford Hospital Foundations have allocated more than $11 million to over 400 programs that address the areas of access, prevention and screenings, and education and lifestyle.